-We believe that objective, independent oversight of management is central to our corporate governance, executing on our strategic objectives, and serving the long-term interests of our stockholders.
-The Board believes that the optimal leadership structure for AGNC may change over time as a result of a number of factors, including evolution in our strategy, shifting market conditions, and changes in our Board and management personnel.
-Accordingly, the Board regularly evaluates the most effective leadership structure for the Company, and the Board concluded that it was appropriate to adjust the Board's governance structure in connection with the transition of our executive leadership in July 2021.
-As part of this transition, Mr. Kain resigned his positions as Chief Executive Officer and Chief Investment Officer and was appointed Executive Chair of the Board to continue to serve a strategic role within the Company.
-Ms. Larocca, who served as our Chair and Lead Independent Director from May 2016 until July 2021, continues in her role as Lead Independent Director and also assumed the role of Vice Chair of the Board.
-Mr. Federico was elected to the Board at the time of his promotion to Chief Executive Officer, and Mr. Johnson was elected to the Board in 2021 as a new independent director.
-The Board continues to believe that separating the positions of Chair and Chief Executive Officer is the best corporate governance leadership structure for us at this time.
+We believe that objective, independent oversight of management is central to our corporate governance, as well as execution upon our strategic objectives and alignment with the long-term interests of our stockholders.
+The Board believes that the optimal leadership structure for AGNC may evolve over time as a result of a number of factors, including changes in our strategy, market conditions, and the composition of our Board and management personnel.
+Accordingly, the Board regularly evaluates the most effective leadership structure for the Company.
+The Board believes that separating the positions of Chair and Chief Executive Officer is the best corporate governance leadership structure for us at this time and that independent directors should play a significant role in Board leadership.
+Following the transition of our executive leadership in July 2021, Mr. Federico serves as our Chief Executive Officer; Mr. Kain serves as Executive Chair of the Board, and Ms. Larocca serves as Vice Chair and Lead Independent Director.

-AGNC remains committed to maintaining strong, independent leadership on the Board.
-Our Board has a policy, consistent with the Nasdaq rules and good corporate governance, to have our independent directors meet regularly without members of management or employee directors present to facilitate the Board's independent oversight of management.
-Presently, our independent directors meet during our Board's regular quarterly meetings and may hold additional meetings at the request of the Lead Independent Director or a majority of the directors.
-Ms. Larocca, in her role as Lead Independent Director and Vice Chair, is empowered with robust, well-defined duties and actively collaborates with our Chief Executive Officer and Executive Chair on a wide variety of issues.
-In his new role as Executive Chair, Mr. Kain serves as a resource to our Chief Executive Officer and Chief Investment Officer to facilitate an orderly transition of these roles and consults with the Company's senior management on significant strategic decisions and business plan execution, including investment strategies and portfolio risk management.
+Ms. Larocca, in her role as Vice Chair and Lead Independent Director, is empowered with robust, well-defined duties and actively collaborates with our Chief Executive Officer and Executive Chair on a wide variety of issues.
+In his role as Executive Chair, Mr. Kain serves as a resource to our Chief Executive Officer and Chief Investment Officer and consults with the Company's senior management on significant strategic decisions and business plan execution, including investment strategies and portfolio risk management.
 He and Ms. Larocca collaborate closely to shape and implement the Board's agenda and to facilitate the oversight of AGNC's operations and strategy.
-The chart below highlights the principal responsibilities of our Executive Chair and Lead Independent Director and their collaboration with other members of the Board of Directors and AGNC's management team.
+The chart below highlights the principal responsibilities of our Executive Chair and Lead Independent Director and their collaboration with other members of the Board and AGNC's management team.